Motor racing-Red Bull hire more engine experts from F1 rivals Mercedes

 "Each of the senior personnel announced today bring a wealth of experience, expertise and innovativity to the Red Bull Powertrains programme and provide us with the strongest possible technical platform for the future."

-Mercedes principal Toto Wolff, whose team have dominated the V6 turbo hybrid era, recognised last week that a number of staff would be leaving the Brixworth factory and moving to Milton Keynes.
+Mercedes principal Toto Wolff, whose team have dominated the V6 turbo hybrid era since 2014, recognised last week that a number of staff would be leaving the Brixworth factory and moving to Milton Keynes.

 "So absolutely understood what the strategy is."

+"Every individual that's in our team is amazing and it's not a surprise that everybody will want them...
+I wish them all the best.
+We all have to go through our own journeys and make our own decisions.

+"But this is a huge team and it's not about one individual, or even five."

-Mercedes are leading both championships after three races, with seven times world champion Lewis Hamilton eight points clear of Red Bull's Max Verstappen.
+Mercedes are leading both championships after three races, with seven times world champion Hamilton eight points clear of Verstappen.

 The next race is in Spain this weekend.